• Skip to primary navigation

 • Frozen Ripe Banana: Spinach Apple Banana Smoothie, Strawberry Banana Smoothie, Strawberry Banana Milkshake

-• Spinach: Lentil Spinach Curry, Thai Inspired Beef Bowl, Spinach Salad with Pears, and Spinach Strawberry Salad, Pineapple Cucumber Smoothie.
+• Spinach: Lentil Spinach Curry, Thai Inspired Beef Bowl, and Spinach Strawberry Salad, Pineapple Cucumber Smoothie.

 • Ground Flaxseed: Baked Oats for One and Apple Pie Overnight Oats.

-• Plain Yogurt: Peanut Butter Yogurt Dip, Broccoli Greek Yogurt Salad, and Overnight Oats with Yogurt.
+• Plain Yogurt: the smoothies listed above, or Peanut Butter Yogurt Dip, and Overnight Oats with Yogurt.

 • Granny Smith Apple: Use in-place of the apple in these recipes: Apple Crumble Tart, Single Serving Apple Crisp, and Apple Cucumber Salad.